 Another social philosopher born in 1908 was Claude Lévi-Strauss.
-He approached philosophy from more of an anthropologist’s viewpoint, and is in fact considered one of the founding fathers of modern ethnology and sociology.
+He approached philosophy from more of an anthropologist’s viewpoint and is in fact considered one of the founding fathers of modern ethnology and sociology.
 Born of French Jewish parents in Brussels, he studied law and philosophy at the Sorbonne before accompanying his wife, an ethnologist, to Brazil to teach sociology.
-Unlike philosophers of previous centuries, he saw no difference between the “savage” and the “civilized” mind and sought to understand the human condition and the way in which we build societies.
-He pioneered the theory of structuralism, or structuralist functionalism, according to which society is a complex system working in essence toward stability, through such things as political systems and social etiquette.
+Unlike philosophers of previous centuries, he saw no difference between the “savage” and the “civilized” mind and sought to understand the human condition and how we build societies.
+He pioneered the theory of structuralism, or structuralist functionalism, according to which society is a complex system working in essence toward stability through political systems and social etiquette.

 He looks beyond the trappings of the different societies to the fundamental aspects behind them in search of the base level of human mythological thought and the patterns into which it is translated.